-Research that informed this proposal highlighted that one of the greatest barriers to the widespread use of offsite construction in Greater Boston is the lack of a manufacturing facility near cities and towns where housing is most needed.
-Through extensive engagement with subject matter experts and stakeholders, it has become apparent that the lack of a manufacturing facility within 50 miles of Boston is the most significant barrier to the use of offsite construction due to the transportation and logistical challenges of transporting modules across state and country boundaries.
-Those who are developing with modular units are often not reaping the cost benefits associated with offsite construction because of the added transportation costs.
-To fix this issue and attract a large manufacturing facility, there must be sufficient demand.
-Based on our research, the optimal pipeline needed to support a large manufacturing facility is approximately 1,000 housing units per year for three years.
-The acute demand for new housing units, and especially affordable housing units, in our metropolitan region is great enough to achieve this required demand, but it cannot be achieved by one municipality alone, hence the need for a regional approach.
+Research that informed this proposal, which included extensive engagement with subject matter experts and stakeholders, highlighted that one of the greatest barriers to the widespread use of offsite construction in Greater Boston is the lack of a manufacturing facility within 50 miles of Boston.
+Without a local facility, those who are developing with modular units are often not reaping the associated cost benefits because of the added transportation and logistical costs.

+To attract a large manufacturing facility to the region, there must be sufficient demand.
+Based on our research, the optimal pipeline needed to support a large manufacturing facility is approximately a minimum of 1,000 housing units per year for at least three years.
+The acute demand for new housing units, especially affordable housing units, in our region is great enough to achieve this required demand, but it cannot be achieved by one municipality alone, hence the need for a regional approach.
 If awarded these funds, our goal is to support construction of a new manufacturing facility and produce the first units of affordable modular housing by the close of 2030.

-An important aspect of this proposal addresses the workforce requirements expected of any offsite construction methods.
-MAPC and its partner municipalities are committed to working with statewide and local labor organizations and their members to understand the nuances of the construction industry and to ensure that offsite construction will create new jobs with good benefits for more residents of Greater Boston.
-Through the project's Working Group and subgroups, MAPC will work with labor representatives to understand how offsite construction jobs can complement on-site construction jobs to improve the overall construction industry and result in quicker, but still high-quality and durable, housing development.
+As this proposal was developed, the project team engaged labor representatives and heard hesitancy around expanding offsite construction, as it is viewed as having potential to supplant on-site construction-related jobs.
+An important aspect of this proposal addresses the concerns voiced by labor representatives.
+Part of the grant activities are aimed at exploring and securing workforce requirements expected of any offsite construction methods.
+MAPC and its municipalities are committed to working with statewide and local labor organizations and their members to continuing conversations to understand the nuances of the construction industry and to ensure that offsite construction will create new jobs with good benefits for more residents of Greater Boston.
+Through the project's Working Group and sub-groups, MAPC will work with labor representatives to understand how offsite construction jobs can complement on-site construction jobs to improve the overall construction industry and result in quicker, but still high-quality and durable, housing development.
 Research activities will explore how labor agreements and other components of any solicitation for a new facility can ensure the jobs created meet local labor standards and offer new opportunities for women and minority workers.
 We are excited to continue learning from offsite construction facilities elsewhere in the country, where workers have been unionized or labor agreements have been leveraged to create a highly skilled workforce with good wages, benefits, and protections.
-We envision this project setting a new precedent for how offsite construction methods can work hand-in-hand with onsite construction methods, rather than the two being opposed.
+We envision this project setting a new precedent for how offsite construction can provide quality jobs and continue to work handin-hand with onsite construction methods.
 To fully address the region, and nation's, housing shortage, we need to embrace and continue to improve all construction technologies.
 We are confident we can contribute to this effort, while also staying true to Greater Boston's commitment of creating high quality jobs for our residents.